langchain-ai/langchain-nextjs-template/README.md

 ## Structured Output

-You can also see how have a model return output according to a specific schema using OpenAI Functions.
-Switch to the `Structured Output` example to try it out:
+The second exapmle shows how to have a model return output according to a specific schema using OpenAI Functions.
+Click the `Structured Output` link in the navbar to try it out:

 ![A streaming conversation between the user and an AI agent](/public/images/structured-output-conversations.png)